Tobacco and Vapour Free Places

 - You cannot smoke or vape within six metres of the doorways, open windows or air intakes that are connected to common areas.
 Some examples of common areas are he lobby, laundry area or hallways.

 - Your property may have a non-smoking policy or a lease agreement that further restricts smoking or vaping.
-Many building are bringing in smoke-free and vapour-free policies.
+Many buildings are bringing in smoke-free and vapour-free policies.
 For more information on how to make your home smoke free, please see smokefreehousingbc.ca.

 For more information, see BC HealthFile "The Harmful Effects of Second-hand Smoke."